GRAMMY Camp, GRAMMY in the Schools Media Team

 Music Industry Camp Will Feature Tracks in Performance, Music Journalism, Video Production, and Music Business

-GRAMMY® -winning and -nominated professionals, industry specialists affiliated with The Recording Academy®to participate in the GRAMMY Foundation®'s GRAMMY Camp® for talented high school students in three cities this summer.
+GRAMMY® -winning and -nominatedprofessionals and industry specialists affiliated with The Recording Academy®willparticipate in the GRAMMY Foundation®'s GRAMMY Camp® for talented high school students in three cities this summer.

-The curriculum engages students in the technical aspects of creating, performing and recording, and emphasizes new and emerging music technologies.
-The program offers campers the opportunity to work in integrated industry teams in seven tracks: Audio Engineering; Electronic Music Production; Music Business; Music Journalism; a Performance track for Bass, Drums, Guitar, Keyboard, Vocal, and Winds & Strings; Video Production & Motion Graphics; and Songwriting.
-Select career tracks offered in each location.
+GRAMMY Camp curriculum engages students in the technical aspects of creating, performing and recording, and emphasizes new and emerging music technologies.
+The program offers campers the opportunity to work in integrated industry teamsin eight tracks: Audio Engineering; Electronic Music Production; Instrumental Performance: Bass, Drums, Guitar, Keyboard, Winds & Strings; Music Business; Music Journalism; Video Production & Motion Graphics; Vocal Performance; and Songwriting.
+Select career tracks are offered in each location.
 All tracks culminate in media projects, album recordings, an open house, and/or performances.

 WHEN & WHERE: